nextflow-io/training/docs/basic_training/setup.md

 Alternatively, you can open a new training workspace by following the Gitpod URL: <https://gitpod.io/#https://github.com/nextflow-io/training>

-If you have lost your environment, you can find the main scripts used in this tutorial in the `nf-training` directory.
+If you have lost your environment, you can find the main scripts used in this tutorial in the `nf-training` directory, which is the folder opened by default in the file explorer on the left.

 ### Saving files from Gitpod to your local machine